Volatar/Group7-repo-projects/Playwright Lab Documentation/1 Introduction.md

 ## Part 1 - Framework for Automation Web Testing and Installation- Step by Step Tutorial
 ### Introduction

-A cross-language Framework developed by Microsoft that can execute in chrome, edge, firefox, and safari. (cross-browser)
+Playwright is a cross-language Framework developed by Microsoft that can execute in Chrome, Edge, Firefox, and Safari. (cross-browser)

 ### Step 1: Install Python